Codecademy/docs/content/html/concepts/links/links.md

 ---
-Title: 'Links'
+Title: "Links"
-Description: 'Links are used in HTML to add features to a web page including styling, functionality, hyperlinks, and navigation.'
+Description: "Links are used in HTML to add features to a web page including styling, functionality, hyperlinks, and navigation."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Files'
+  - "Files"
-  - 'Link'
+  - "Link"
-  - 'Tags'
+  - "Tags"
-  - 'URL'
+  - "URL"
 CatalogContent:
-  - 'learn-html'
+  - "learn-html"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 **Links** are used in HTML to add features to a web page including styling, functionality, hyperlinks, and navigation.